If you suffer with Fibromyalgia, I'd first like to express my admiration for you. 🙌

 Sufferers of fibromyalgia don’t have much serotonin to spare.

-Weighted blankets are a great, natural way to increase serotonin.
+Weighted blankets are a great, natural way to increase serotonin and fall asleep faster.

 Do you see where I'm going with this?